 - Children’s education

-If any of these expenses are incurred in Malaysia then the following fixed deposit reduction may apply:
+Therefore, if any of these expenses are incurred in Malaysia then the following fixed deposit reduction may apply:

 Applicant <50 years – Fixed Deposit Amount MYR 300,000 – Reduction Permitted MYR 150,000